 Level: Tier 1

-These materials are really step-by-step, and they would be good for an in-class Tier 1 intervention for struggling learners.
-They really are all-inclusive and have the presentation materials, teacher resources, hands-on labs, and even homework.
+These materials are step-by-step and would be good for an in-class Tier 1 intervention for struggling learners.
+They are all-inclusive, with presentation materials, teacher resources, hands-on labs, and homework.

 This site covers K-8 standards.
-It offers a good starting place and has many resources that could be easily incorporated into the typical classroom structure to support students in need of intervention.
+It offers a good starting place and has many resources that could be easily incorporated into the typical classroom structure to support students needing intervention.

 This site by intervention guru Jim Wright is perfect for helping guide systemic math interventions at Tier 1.
-Each intervention is set up as a quick read and can be implemented at Tier 1 with little extra stress.
+Each intervention is a quick read and can be implemented at Tier 1 with little extra stress.

 The great part about each of these is that you can easily download and print the directions for implementing the research-based interventions.
 However, the site itself is a little rough around the edges.
-You'll also want to leave time to prep the materials you need for your intervention.
+You’ll also want to leave time to prep the needed materials for your intervention.

-This site has a great assortment of CBM probes for progress monitoring in both reading and math.
+This site has a great assortment of CBM probes for progress monitoring in reading and math.

 Options for math monitoring vary by grade level and focus on core skills like numbers and operations, measurement, geometry, and numbers and operations/algebra, and there are nine probes for each.
 There are both digital and print versions available for all probes.